National Cancer Institute

 - See the Pomegranate section in the PDQ patient summary on Prostate Cancer, Nutrition, and Dietary Supplements for more information.

-Probiotics are live microorganisms used as a dietary supplement to help with digestion and normal bowel function.
+Probiotics are live microorganisms used as dietary supplements to help with digestion and normal bowel function.
 A bacterium found in yogurt called is the most common probiotic.
-The use of probiotics may be recommended in conditions related to diarrhea, gut-barrier dysfunction, and inflammatory response.
+The use of probiotics may be recommended in conditions related to diarrhea and other gastrointestinal problems, such as gut-barrier dysfunction and inflammation.

 - See the Probiotics section in the PDQ health professional summary on Gastrointestinal Complications for information about probiotics.